-Unlike his mother, who unexpectedly became queen at just 25 years old when her father, King George VI, died suddenly, 71-year-old Prince Charles has spent his entire life in preparation to wear the crown.
-Here are some other things you didn’t know about Prince Charles: He’s the longest waiting heir apparent, and will be the oldest British monarch to ever take the throne—and it’s still uncertain when that will happen.
-Although Queen Elizabeth II is 93 years old and the longest-reigning British monarch ever, longevity runs in her family: Her father may have died young, but her mother lived to the age of 101.
-But with recent reports asserting Prince Charles is now taking charge of the monarchy more than ever, could he become king sooner than expected?
-Let’s explore the different scenarios that may play out when the beloved Queen dies—or maybe even before.
+Unlike his mother, who unexpectedly became queen at just 25 years old when her father, King George VI, died suddenly, 73-year-old Charles has spent his entire life in preparation to wear the crown.
+Here are some other things you didn’t know about Charles: He’s the longest-waiting heir apparent, and he’s the oldest British monarch to ever take the throne.

-So in all probability, the Queen will retain the crown until she passes.
-Here’s what will happen when Queen Elizabeth dies: At the moment of her death, Prince Charles will become king.
-An “Accession Council,” consisting of the group of advisors to the sovereign known as the Privy Council, will convene at St. James’s Palace, London, to formally recognize the transition and to proclaim Charles as the monarch.
-The King will then take an oath to, interestingly enough, preserve the Church of Scotland (this is because the sovereign is only the head of the Church of England, not the Presbyterian Church of Scotland).
-Parliament will then be recalled for its members to take oaths of allegiance.
+At the moment of the queen’s death, Charles officially became king.
+To formally recognize the transition and proclaim Charles as the monarch, an “Accession Council,” consisting of the group of advisors to the sovereign known as the Privy Council, will convene at St. James’s Palace in London.
+The king will then take an oath to, interestingly enough, preserve the Church of Scotland (this is because the sovereign is only the head of the Church of England, not the Presbyterian Church of Scotland).
+Parliament will be recalled so its members can take oaths of allegiance.

 Charles may change one of his titles